Poor finish leaves Cougars with an unfulfilled season

 Unfortunately, like this: a team nowhere near as good as we once thought.

 “We sucked.
 The offense was horrible.
-It’s our fault,” said Washington State receiver Gabe Marks, whose team scored fewer points that it had all year.
+It’s our fault,” said Washington State receiver Gabe Marks, whose team scored fewer points than it had all year.
 “That’s how you lose.
 You don’t score points, you lose games.”

 Aside from the playoffs, most bowl results are meaningless if the game is played before New Year’s.
 The victor is generally the one that wants to be there most, which doesn’t necessarily reflect poorly on the loser.